christhioo/aws-bootcamp-cruddur-2023/journal/week0.md

 Once I login with the temporary password, I updated with new password by using auto-generated password from https://passwordsgenerator.net/

-As Account ID is difficult to remember, I login as root user to create my account alias
+As Account ID is difficult to remember, I login as root user to create my account alias.
 ![IAM Account Alias](assets/iam-account-alias.png)

 ![IAM Account Alias Successful](assets/iam-account-alias2.png)